La Viena FC

-La Viena FC is an Egyptian football club based in Assiut, Beni Swef.
-The club currently plays in the Egyptian Second Division.
-The club was founded "under the mindset" of the founders of the now dissolved club Al-Assiouty SC as per the official site of the club.
+La Viena FC is an Egyptian football club based in Beni Suef.
+The club currently plays in the Egyptian Second Division A. The club was founded "under the mindset" of the founders of the now dissolved club Al-Assiouty SC as per the official site of the club.

 Founded in 2020, it is one of the newest football clubs in Egyptian Football.

 Club Foundation

-On December 12, 2019, the club president of Al-Assiouty FC announced that he was going to relaunch the club after Al-Assiouty sport was rebranded into Pyramids Football Club.
+On December 12, 2019, the club president of Al-Assiouty FC announced that he was going to relaunch the club after Al Assiouty Sport was rebranded into Pyramids Football Club.
 Now the former Al-Assiouty FC chairman Mahmoud Al Assiouty, announced that the club will be relaunched under the “Al-Assiouty 2020” project and will change its name to La Viena FC.
+The club was named after Vienna, the Austrian capital where chairman Al Assiouty spent 30 years.
+Inspired by his admiration for Spanish football, he chose the Spanish pronunciation "Viena" for the club's name.

 Early years

 The club began its journey rising through its fourth and third division seasons back-to-back.

 2020–21 Season

 On April 24 in the 2020–21 Egyptian Third Division, they officially made it to the Third Division.
 They were congratulated by former Assiyout Club Pyramids FC.
 The club chose to stay in their home ground Al-Assiyouty Sport stadium for their inaugural season and would stay in the same ground for their upcoming seasons.